nguyentran0212/dotfile/README.md

 # dotfile of GenTran0212

+This repository is my deliberate approach to computer use - a carefully selected set of tools and configurations that I use across all my development machines.
+It contains my personal dotfiles for setting up a consistent development environment on Arch Linux, Fedora, and macOS machines, ensuring that any machine I pick up has an identical development environment.

-This repository serves as a comprehensive collection of dotfiles and scripts to set up a consistent, powerful terminal-based development environment.
-It provides configurations for essential tools like Neovim, tmux, and zsh.
-Furthermore, it includes a Dockerfile defining a portable development container (devcontainer) based on Arch Linux, pre-installed with necessary development tools and configured using these dotfiles.
+The repository also includes my own utilities stored in `.local/bin` and defines a development container (devcontainer) based on Arch Linux, pre-installed with necessary development tools and configured using these same dotfiles.

+## Philosophy

+Rather than adapting to different environments on different machines, I've chosen to create one environment that follows me everywhere.
+This approach allows me to:
+- Be more efficient by not having to relearn different tool configurations
+- Maintain consistency in my development workflow
+- Extend this environment to new projects through devcontainer templates

 ## List of Supported Tool Configurations